Xenophobia and racism related to the COVID-19 pandemic: Minnesota

 In Woodbury in March 2020, a threatening racist note was left on the home of an Asian American couple with statements such as "we're watching you" and "take the Chinese virus back to China".

 In Moorhead in April 2020, a man was arrested for coughing on two grocery store employees while blaming racial minorities for COVID-19.

 In September 2020, the words "China virus" were burned onto the front yard of an Austin man of Chinese heritage.

 Missouri

 In Eureka, Missouri, a restaurant displayed a racist coronavirus-shaped piñata, which featured an Asian caricature wearing a conical hat and Fu Manchu mustache.
 These piñatas circulated in parts of Mexico and the U.S. in March 2020.

 Nebraska

 Leirion Gaylor Baird, the Mayor of Lincoln, Nebraska, said there are racial and ethnic disparities in the city.
-There has been also an increase of hateful and racist incidents toward Asian Americans.
+There were also an increase of hateful and racist incidents toward Asian Americans.
 This also includes outright racist acts, very aggressive behavior, a lot of staring and remarks to neighbors about staying away from people.
 One staff member of the Asian Community and Cultural center of Lincoln recalled that a random person came up to sneeze in her face and went away to laugh with their family.